 This register has 6 status bits that allow monitoring of the backlight controller's operating state.
 Bit 0 is a logical "OR" of all fault codes to simplify error detection.
 Not all of the bits in this register are fault related (Bit 3 is a simple BL status indicator).
-The remaining bits are reserved and return a "0" when read and ignore the bit value when written.
-All of the bits in this register are read-only, with the exception of bit 0, which can be cleared by writing to it.
+The remaining bits are reserved and return a "0" when read.
+All of the bits in this register are read-only, with the exception of Bit 0, which can be cleared by writing to it.

-- A Read Byte cycle to Register 0x02 indicates the current BL on/off status in BL\STAT (1 if the BL is on, 0 if the BL is off). - A Read Byte cycles to Register 0x2 also returns FAULT as the logical OR of THRM\SHDN, OV\CURR, 2\CH\SD, and 1\CH\SD should these events occur. - 1\CH\SD returns a 1 if one or more channels have faulted out. - 2\CH\SD returns a 1 if two or more channels have faulted out. - A fault will not be reported in the event that the BL is commanded on and then immediately off by the system. - When FAULT is set to 1, it will remain at 1 even if the signal which sets it goes away.
-FAULT will be cleared when the BL\CTL bit of the Device Control Register is toggled or when written low.
+- A Read Byte cycle to Register 0x02 indicates the current BL on/off status in BL_STAT (1 if the BL is on, 0 if the BL is off). - A Read Byte cycles to Register 0x2 also returns FAULT as the logical OR of THRM_SHDN, OV_CURR, 2 CH SD, and 1 CH SD should these events occur. - 1_CH_SD returns a 1 if one or more channels have faulted out. - 2_CH_SD returns a 1 if two or more channels have faulted out. - A fault will not be reported in the event that the BL is commanded on and then immediately off by the system. - When FAULT is set to 1, it will remain at 1 even if the signal which sets it goes away.
+FAULT will be cleared when the BL_CTL bit of the Device Control Register is toggled or when written low.
 At that time, if the fault condition is still present or reoccurs, FAULT will be set to 1 again.
-BL\STAT will not cause FAULT to be set. - The default value for Register 0x02 is 0x00.
+BL_STAT will not cause FAULT to be set. - The default value for Register 0x02 is 0x00.

-Identification Register (0x03)
+Si Revision Register (0x03)

-The ID register contains 3 bit fields to denote the LED driver (always set to 1), manufacturer and the silicon revision of the controller IC.
-The bit field widths allow up to 16 vendors with up to 8 silicon revisions each.
+The Si Revision register has 3 bits that allows up to 8 silicon revisions each.
 In order to keep the number of silicon revisions low, the revision field will not be updated unless the part will make it out to the user's factory.
-Thus, if during the engineering development process, 3 silicon spins were needed, the next available revision ID would be used for all 3 spins until that same ID made it to the factory.
-Except Bit 7, which has to be 1, all of the bits in this register are read-only.
+Thus, if during the first silicon engineering development process, 2 silicon spins were needed, the revision remains as 0.
+All of the bits in this register are read-only.

-- Vendor ID 9 represents Intersil Corporation. - The default value for Register 0x03 is 0xC8.
+• The default value for Register 0x03 is 0xC8.